cravingsleep/nvim/readme.md

 LSPs are managed by [mason-lspconfig](https://github.com/mason-org/mason-lspconfig.nvim/tree/main) which ensures the correct LSPs are installed and automatically enables them.
 It also manages packages for formatters too.

+The languages that come ready to go with pre-installed LSPs and formatters are:
+- rust
+- python
+- typescript

 The actual work for communicating with the LSP and reporting the diagnostics is done by the built-int `vim.lsp`.

 The UI for showing LSP definition and references is handled by [glance](https://github.com/DNLHC/glance.nvim).
 This shows up as a